drendev/bctech-exam/README.md

 <br>├── server/   # Backend (ASP.NET)
 <br>└── README.md # Project documentation

-### Configure Database (MSSQL)
+# Configure Server Side

+1. Open VSCode

+2. Open Project Solution (server.sln)

-1. Create a local database in SQL Server Management Studio
+3. Create a new database in SQL Server Management

-2. Edit the Connection strings in server/ApiEndpoint/appsettings.json

-### Running the Backend Server

-1. Navigate to server folder

- cd server
+4. Configure Connection Strings at (ApiEndPoint/appsettings.json)

+5. Update the database with developer powershell or terminal.
+    #### dotnet ef database update --project Infrastructure --startup-project ApiEndpoint

-2. Restore the dependencies
+6. Restore the dependencies

- dotnet restore
+    #### dotnet restore

-3. Run the Server
+7. Run the Server and check if its running on https://localhost:7097/

- dotnet run
+    #### dotnet run

-4. Check if the the Web API is running on https://localhost:7097/

-### Running the Frontend
+# Configure Client Side

 1. Navigate to client server

- cd client
+    #### cd client

 2. Install the dependencies

- npm install
+    #### npm install

 3. Run the Client

- npm run dev
+    #### ng serve

+# NOTE:

+### Please add a department first before adding an employee since its a relational database.
+But you can still test the add employee without a department first :)